zzjpeter/YumiMediationSDKDemo-iOS/normalDocuments/YumiMediationSDK for iOS(en).md

   - `preferredAdAttributionTextColor`

     You can use this property to specify the Ad text color.
+Default is `white`.

+  - `preferredAdAttributionTextBackgroundColor`

+    You can use this property to specify the Ad text background color.
 Default is `gray`.

   - `preferredAdAttributionTextFont`

     You can use this property to specify the Ad text font size.
 Default is `10`.